 STEM is one of the most rewarding career paths available today.
 It’s a fast-growing field packed full of opportunities and high-paying jobs, and will undoubtedly continue to grow in scope and importance in the years to come.

-For young learners with a passion for math and science, the future is extremely bright.
-However, while some students have plenty of support, guidance, and encouragement as they begin their STEM journey, many others are less fortunate.
+For young learners with a passion for math and science, the future is bright, but while some students have plenty of support, guidance, and encouragement as they begin their STEM journey, many others aren’t as fortunate.

-In spite of the proliferation of STEM careers and fields of study, we continue to face persistent challenges in ensuring that these opportunities are available to all students.
-According to recent data from the 2009 administration of the National Assessment of Education Progress (NAEP) the average mathematics scores for 17-year-olds have been essentially flat since 1973.
+Despite the proliferation of STEM careers and fields of study, we continue to face persistent challenges in ensuring that these opportunities are available to all students.

 In this post, we’ll take a look at why this “opportunity gap” exists.
-We’ll also explain why it’s so important to do whatever we can to close it, ensuring students from all backgrounds are encouraged and empowered to be part of the STEM field.
+We’ll also explain why it’s so important for educators and school districts to do whatever we can to close it, ensuring students from all backgrounds are encouraged and empowered to be part of the STEM field.

 The origins of the STEM opportunity gap can be seen at many levels of our education system.
 Examples include low levels of school funding in certain areas, low household income preventing students from accessing learning materials at home, inconsistent teaching programs, and more.